lennartpollvogt/ollama-instructor/docs/README.md

 Not all LLMs are suitable for the task of producing JSON.
 Some LLMs are great for having conversations like in a chat, some are great at coding and some are great to follow instructions.
 You will discover a lot of LLMs that have been created for different task.
 The last type of mentioned LLMs are those highly recommended when trying to produce reliable `JSON` with `ollama-instructor`.
 Here are my favorite LLMs I was using during the development of `ollama-instructor`:

-**7b models**:
+**7b and 8b models**:
 - `mistral:7b-instruct`
 - `codellama:7b-instruct`
-- `llama3:7b`
+- `llama3:8b`
 - `openhermes`
 - `gemma:7b-instruct`

-**2b models**:
+**2b and 3b models**:
 - `gemma:2b-instruct`
 - `phi3`

-> Hint: 2b models run on low performing hardware but you will struggle to get a successful response from them.
+> Hint: 2b or 3b models run on low performing hardware but you will struggle to get a successful response from them.
 For easy tasks they are good and fast but when the complexity of the **Pydantic** model increases, you will be forced to be really good in prompting.
 Nevertheless, **Phi3** is a very capable tiny model!

 You can get more information and download them all from the [**Ollama** models library](https://ollama.com/library).